ostreedev/ostree/README.md

-OSTree
+libOSTree
 ======

 New!
 See the docs online at [Read The Docs (OSTree)](https://ostree.readthedocs.org/en/latest/ )

 -----

+This project is now known as "libOSTree", renamed from "OSTree"; the focus is on the shared library.
+However, in most of the rest of the documentation, we will use the term "OSTree", since it's slightly shorter, and changing all documentation at once is impractical.
+We expect to transition to the new name over time.

-OSTree is a tool that combines a "git-like" model for committing and downloading bootable filesystem trees, along with a layer for deploying them and managing the bootloader configuration.
+libOSTree is a library and suite of command line tools that combines a "git-like" model for committing and downloading bootable filesystem trees, along with a layer for deploying them and managing the bootloader configuration.

-OSTree is like git in that it checksums individual files and has a content-addressed-object store.
+The core OSTree model is like git in that it checksums individual files and has a content-addressed-object store.
 It's unlike git in that it "checks out" the files via hardlinks, and they should thus be immutable.
 Therefore, another way to think of OSTree is that it's just a more polished version of
 [Linux VServer hardlinks](http://linux-vserver.org/index.php?title=util-vserver:Vhashify&oldid=2285).

 **Features:**